TodorYBorisov/Angular-Trip-Together/README.md

 2. Navigate to the project's root directory in your terminal
 3. Install the dependencies of both trip together app and rest server, using the package manager of your choice
 4. Start the REST with "npm start" command and the application with "ng serve" command
-5. Open your browser and go to `http://localhost:4200/` to access the application.
+5. Open your browser and go to `http://localhost:4200/` to access the application